 Under the guise of “reform,” Illinois lawmakers passed this campaign finance legislation in the wake of the scandal involving former Gov. Blagojevich.
-But this law violates the First Amendment of the U.S. Constitution and the equal protection clause of the Constitution.
+But this law violated the First Amendment of the U.S. Constitution and the Equal Protection Clause of the Constitution.

 Under this unconstitutional Illinois statute:

 - Individuals in Illinois can donate only up to $5,000 to a political candidate of their choosing during a general election.

 - Corporations, unions and other associations can donate only up to $10,000 to a candidate.